Multiple Sclerosis

 (4) Cerebrospinal fluid results consistent with a diagnosis of multiple sclerosis.

-Many other tests are often performed to rule out other causes for a patient's symptoms.
+Many other tests are often performed to rule out other causes for the patient’s symptoms.
 Testing for systemic lupus erythematosis, Lyme disease, neuro-syphilis, vitamin B12 deficiency, and thyroid disease are common adjunctive tests.

 Treatment